-- The AGEC-A is designed to satisfy requirements in many liberal arts majors as well as other majors that articulate with an Associate in Arts degree (e.g., social sciences, fine arts, humanities, elementary education).
+- 1. The AGEC-A is designed to satisfy requirements in many liberal arts majors as well as other majors that articulate with an Associate in Arts degree (e.g., social sciences, fine arts, humanities, elementary education).
 AGEC-A requires a minimum of college mathematics or college algebra to satisfy the Mathematics [MA] requirement. - 2.
 The AGEC-B is designed to satisfy requirements in business majors that articulate with the Associate in Business.
 AGEC-B requires a minimum of brief calculus to satisfy the Mathematics [MA] requirement. - 3.
 The AGEC-S is designed to satisfy requirements in majors with more prescriptive mathematics and mathematics-based science requirements such as many in the sciences, technology, engineering and mathematics.
-AGEC-S requires a minimum of the first course in a calculus sequence to satisfy the Mathematics [MA] requirement, and a minimum of eight credits of either university chemistry, university physics or general biology for majors to satisfy the Natural Sciences [SQ/SG] requirement.
-In addition, students must select six to ten additional credits of math and/or science appropriate to their major.
+AGEC-S requires a minimum of the first course in a calculus sequence to satisfy the Mathematics [MA] requirement, and a minimum of eight credits of either university chemistry, university physics, general biology for majors, or physical and historical geology to satisfy the Natural Sciences [SQ/SG] requirement.
+In addition, students must select six to ten additional credits of Subject Options comprised of math and/or science appropriate to their major.